Donate

 Teaching is often in English, not in students’ home languages, and without access to resources and support, children find it very hard to acquire the literacy and language skills required to learn and pass their exams.
 We started addressing these issues through trained Teacher Mentors, who work across government partner schools, identifying new ways of helping girls to pass their exams in a context where 50% of students fail.

-For many children, particularly those who are orphans, school is the only place where they can get adult guidance and psycho-social support.
+For many children, particularly those who have lost their parents, school is the only place where they can get adult guidance and psycho-social support.
 Trained Teacher Mentors, working throughout CAMFED’s partner schools, help to address the problems that children encounter at school or at home.
 Increasingly these teachers, like Penelope pictured here, were once themselves supported through school by CAMFED, and bring their lived experience and empathy to the classroom.

 Image